cdsittampalam/documentation/docs/Invite Trusted Parties.md

 The Trusted Network screen shows the status of your invites.
 Invite entries show as either:

-*  paired - where the user or contact has accepted the invite.
+*  PAIRED - where the user or contact has accepted the invite.
-*  pending - where the user or contact has not yet accepted the invite.
+*  PENDING - where the user or contact has not yet accepted the invite.

 ![Trustednetworkupdate](/doc-images/3trustednetworkscreenupdate.png)